-On October 20, 2017, the Board of Directors approved a new stock repurchase program (the "October 2017 program") that authorized the repurchase of up to \$400 million of common stock and expires on October 20, 2020.
-Our remaining share repurchase authorization under the October 2017 program is \$283.7 million.
+On October 20, 2017, the Board of Directors approved a new stock repurchase program (the "October 2017 program") that authorized the repurchase of up to \$400 million of common stock.
+The October 2017 program expired on October 20, 2020.
+On October 23, 2020 the Board of directors approved a new stock repurchase program that authorized the repurchase of up to \$300 million of common stock and expires in October 2023.
 Subject to numerous factors, including market conditions and alternative uses of cash, we may conduct discretionary repurchases through open market or privately negotiated transactions, which may include repurchases under plans complying with Rules 10b5-1 and 10b-18 under the Securities Exchange Act of 1934, as amended.

-There were no share repurchases during the quarter ended June 30, 2020.
+There were no share repurchases during the quarter ended September 30, 2020.